Sums of squares and orthogonal integral vectors: Integral quaternions

-\begin{thm} The ring $\BE$ is right Euclidean: for every $\alpha, \beta\in\BE$ with $\beta\ne 0$ there exist $\omega,\rho\in\BE$ such that $\alpha=\beta\omega+\rho$ and $\Norm(\rho)<\Norm(\beta)$ (see Theorem 373 of \cite{HW79}). \end{thm}
+\begin{thm} The ring $\BE$ is right Euclidean: for every $\alpha, \beta\in\BE$ with $\beta\ne 0$, there exist $\omega,\rho\in\BE$ such that $\alpha=\beta\omega+\rho$ and $\Norm(\rho)<\Norm(\beta)$ (see Theorem 373 of \cite{HW79}). \end{thm}

-The ring $\BE$ is also left Euclidean.
-In fact, $\alpha\mapsto\konj{\alpha}$ is an isomorphism between $\BE$ and its dual, so every assertion that we prove for $\BE$ holds also if we replace ``left'' with ``right'' and vice versa.
+Since $\alpha\mapsto\konj{\alpha}$ is an isomorphism between $\BE$ and its dual, every assertion that we prove for $\BE$ remains true if we replace ``left'' with ``right'' and vice versa.
 As $\BE$ is left Euclidean, every element can be written as a product of irreducible quaternions.
-This decomposition is unique in a certain sense.
-For us, it will be sufficient to use the following two lemmas for uniqueness.
+This decomposition is unique in a certain sense (see \cite{CS03}, Section 5.2).